Get familiar with common words and phrases in web3, databases, and Tableland.

 A database is a performant way to store and query data.
-There are many types of databases, but in Tableland, the only on that matter is a "relational" database, which stores information in structured tables and is interfaced with SQL.
+There are many types of databases, but in Tableland, the only one that matters is a "relational" database, which stores information in structured tables and is interfaced with SQL.

 A non-smart contract account is called an Externally Owned Account (EOA), which, basically, means a human user.
 It is an account generated by private keys that does not have any code associated with it.
 Only EOAs can be the origin of a transaction, meaning, smart contract accounts cannot.

 An ERC20 token is the technical name for a fungible token, which includes any cryptocurrency that runs on an EVM chain.
 For reference, EIPs (Ethereum Improvement Proposals) are an open-source process where someone submits a proposal, and if accepted, it is adopted by the Ethereum protocol into an ERC (Ethereum Request for Comment) standard.